Aruni-sewmini-99/Aruni-sewmini-99/README.md

 ## About Me

-<p>I am an undergraduate student at the University of Peradeniya, currently pursuing a B.Sc.
+<p> I'm an undergraduate student at the University of Peradeniya, pursuing a B.Sc.
 (Hons) in Statistics and Operations Research.
-I have a strong passion for data science, data visualization, and web development.
-My academic journey and personal projects have equipped me with a diverse set of skills in various technologies.</p>
+I'm passionate about data science, data visualization, and web development.
+I enjoy transforming data into actionable insights and constantly exploring new technologies.
+Feel free to check out my repositories and connect with me!</p>

 ## My Projects